kaizen-ai/kaizenflow/documentation/general/code_style.md

   - Type hinting makes the `:type ...` redundant and you should use only type hinting
   - As a result, an example of a function definition is:

     ```python
     def my_function(param1: str) -> str:
         """
-        A short description of what the function does.
+        A one-line description of what the function does.

-        A longer description with a more detailed explanation.
+        A longer description (possibly on multiple lines) with a more detailed
+        explanation of what the function does, trying to not be redundant with
+        the parameter / return description below.
+The focus is on the interface
+        and what the user should know to use the function and not how the
+        function is implemented.

         :param param1: this is a first param
         :return: this is a description of what is returned